zcebeci/fcvalid/README.md

 ## Cite the package
 To cite the package please use one of the following items fits to your references list:

-Cebeci, Z. (2020). fcvalid: An R Package for Internal Validation of Probabilistic and Possibilistic Clustering.
-Sakarya University Journal of Computer and Information Sciences, 3 (1), 11-27.
-DOI: 10.35377/saucis.03.01.664560
+Cebeci, Z. (2020). fcvalid: An R Package for Internal Validation of Probabilistic and Possibilistic Clustering. *Sakarya University Journal of Computer and Information Sciences, 3* (1), 11-27.
+DOI: https://doi.org/10.35377/saucis.03.01.664560

 or in BibTeX format:
 ```